SeismicSource/requake/README.md

     requake sample_config

-Edit the config file according to your needs, then build the catalog of event pairs with:
+Edit the config file according to your needs, then read or download the event
+catalog:

+    requake read_catalog

+or

+    requake read_catalog CATALOG_FILE

+Now, build the catalog of event pairs with:

     requake scan_catalog